codeplaysoftware/portBLAS/benchmark/README.md

 ## How to run the benchmarks

-The benchmarks take two kinds of command-line options: those for the benchmark library and those specific to the SYCL-BLAS projects.
+The benchmarks take two kinds of command-line options: those for the benchmark library and those specific to the portBLAS projects.

 Essentially, the benchmarks can take a CSV configuration file (or will use defaults), and if your machine has more than one OpenCL device, you can specify